adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Hee-haw!
 You deserve punishment, rather than reward," said the shaggy man, sorrowfully.

-"If you will give us some supper and a place to sleep to- night," said Dorothy to the King, "I’ll ask Ozma to invite you."
+"If you will give us some supper and a place to sleep tonight," said Dorothy to the King, "I’ll ask Ozma to invite you."
 "Good!
 Hee-haw!
 Excellent!" cried Kik-a-bray, much pleased.
 "You will all have fine suppers and good beds.
 What food do you prefer, a bran mash or **ripe oats in the shell**1?"

 "Neither one," replied Dorothy, promptly.